Bible Truth Versus SDA Truth: Seven Churches, Seals, Trumpets

 "I had known for some time that the date, August 11, 1840, would not stand examination.
 Two years ago we presented full information on this at the Fall Council, but nothing has been done and in the meantime our books and publications are repeating the old unwarranted statements ... "

-Other Adventist leaders attempted and failed to find any confirmation for Litch's story.
+Other Adventist scholars attempted and failed to find any confirmation for Litch's story.
 Professor Spicer writes:

 "About this time Professor Benson received documents showing conclusively that the ultimatum of the Powers was not delivered to the Pasha of Egypt on Aug.
 11, 1840."7